za3k/qr-backup/docs/FAQ.md

 - Paper lasts a long time.
 CDs and flash-based storage (USB drives, SD cards, and many modern hard drives) usually stop working within 10 years.
 Magnetic storage works for a fairly long time unless it is damaged.
 - Paper has no parts that can break.
 It's common for hard drives to break, and for the data inside to become unreadable, even though the data is still okay.
 - Damage is visible.
 Sometimes a flash drive can be silently corrupted, or a drive's parts will break, but it looks OK.
 You can look at paper and whether it's damaged, and how much damage there is.

-## How much data does this back up per page?
-qr-backup on default settings (but with compression disabled) backs up about 3KB data/page.
-This is about the same as written text in a small font--maybe not as good.
-Compression improves that to 15KB english text/page for my test data.

-I picked these settings by experimenting with the restore process on my computer.
-If I use a higher data rate, zbarcam can't consistently recognize the QR codes using my laptop webcam.
-That said, you're welcome to see if your computer can [handle more](#how-do-i-back-up-more-data-per-page).

 ## How do I back up more data per page?
 Sure, maybe you have a better webcam/scanner than I do, in which case you can increase settings, and the only cost if that people with bad webcams like me can't restore.
 Once you hit your webcam's limit, you can still shove more data in, but there will be cost tradeoffs as you lose reliability.